Jagatheesh is a Mechanical Engineer and interested in writing on science and technology in our life.

 Now the lift is not vertical.
 The horizontal position of the lift provides the necessary centrifugal force.
 In this position, the drag force on the wings will not be equal, which creates yaw known as adverse yaw.
 Rudders, along with the aileron, can control the adverse yaw.

 During the descend, the drag is increased by reducing the thrust from the engine.
 Slats and flats are also used to decrease the thrust and increase the drag.
 Spoilers are also used to increase the drag.
 An operation called reverse thrust can reduce the running distance in the runway.

 The modern world is more connected with innovative methods of communication and transportation.
 Airplanes are now essential means of transport that revolutionized traveling.
 The invention of flight is an important milestone in the history of humans.
+With the advent of airplanes, no distance is longer.
 Let's travel more and explore the diversity of the world.